 "Except for the Cylon virus, our systems were also infected with another, different virus.
-Our best scientist, Gaius Baltar has worked on the virus for the past two days.
-He says that the virus was specifically designed to counter what the Cylon virus did."
+Our best scientist, Gaius Baltar, has worked on the virus for the past two days.
+He says that the virus was specifically designed to counter the Cylon virus."

-"A virus fighting another virus sir?
+"A virus that's fighting another virus, sir?
 And it won?"
-Adama asked unsure.
-If there was one area you never wanted to fight the Cylons, it was inside a computer.
+Adama asked, not sure if he understood right.
+If there was one area in which you never wanted to fight the Cylons, that was inside a computer.

-"I was puzzled by this information the same as you are now, Commander.
-I was even more puzzled when they told me there was a message imbedded inside."
+"I was puzzled by this information, the same as you are now, Commander.
+I was even more puzzled when they told me there was a message embedded inside."

 "You are welcome."

 "No, the message says – you… are… welcome."